 Morrow said of the people in Georgia identified as likely positive for COVID-19, none are in Region 10, which is where Walton County is located.
 Gwinnett County does have one presumptive case.
 As of Tuesday morning, there were six confirmed cases in Georgia and 11 presumptive cases that have not yet been confirmed.
 He said people themselves are the best way to prevent the spread of COVID-19.

 “Wash hands,” Morrow emphasized, noting that hand sanitize is selling out quickly but good old soap and water works fine,” Morrow said.
 “This is kind of like the flu and spreads the same way with coughing and sneezing.
 I’ve already sent out publications to public safety and to employees.
 Sanitize equipment, wash your hands and if you’re handling money, wear gloves – just general practices to stay clean.
 If you’re sick stay at home if you can.
 Avoid large crowds, such as major concerts – not little local concerts – everybody there should be doing the same thing.
-Quit traveling abroad you can.”
+Quit traveling abroad if you can.”

 Morrow said if you feel like you’re getting flu, with difficulty breathing, call your health provider.